-Then you’ll add in your meringue and watch the magic happen as you pipe out them out beautifully swirled keto French meringues.
+Then you’ll add in your meringue and watch the magic happen as you pipe them out as beautifully swirled keto French meringues.

-This video here will help understand this easy but gorgeous technique!
+This video here will help you understand this easy but gorgeous technique!

 Sweetener Options For Sugar-Free French Meringue Cookies

 As far as which sugar substitute to use for these sugar-free French meringue cookies, I have a few recommendations.